vanhaerenthomas/R-loops/training/README.md

 Each model is trained and evaluated for various hyperparameter combinations, and the best-performing model is saved.

 ## Results

-The code generates various result files and visualizations:
+The notebook generates various result files and visualizations:

-- CSV files containing detailed results for each model and dataset pair in the output directory.
+- CSV files containing detailed results for each model and dataset pair in the `output` directory.
-- Best model files for each model and dataset pair in the models directory.
+- Best model files for each model and dataset pair in the `models` directory.
-- ROC curves and AUC-ROC plots in the output directory.
+- ROC curves and AUC-ROC plots in the `output` directory.
-- Precision-Recall curves and AUC-PR plots in the output directory.
+- Precision-Recall curves and AUC-PR plots in the `output` directory.
-- Histograms of predicted probabilities in the output directory.
+- Histograms of predicted probabilities in the `output` directory.
-- Confusion matrices in the output directory.
+- Confusion matrices in the `output` directory.

 ## Contributing

 Contributions to this project are welcome.
 You can contribute by improving the code, adding new features, fixing bugs, or enhancing the documentation.
 Please follow the standard code of conduct and open a pull request for your contributions.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.